MatrixThis page contains information on Matrix for veterinary use.

 Avoid skin contact.
-Wear vinyl, polyethylene, neoprene butyl or nitrile protective gloves when handling this product.
-DO NOT USE LATEX GLOVES Pregnant women or women who suspect they are pregnant should not handle MATRIX® (altrenogest) Solution 0.22%.
+Wear vinyl, neoprene or nitrile protective gloves when handling this product.
+DO NOT USE LATEX GLOVES.
+Pregnant women or women who suspect they are pregnant should not handle MATRIX® (altrenogest) Solution 0.22%.
 Women of childbearing age should exercise extreme caution when handling this product.
 Accidental absorption could lead to a disruption of the menstrual cycle or prolongation of pregnancy.
 Wash off accidental spillage on the skin immediately with soap and water.

 People who should not handle this product:

 1. Women who are or suspect they are pregnant.

 2. Anyone with thrombophlebitis or thromboembolic disorders or with a history of these events.

 4. Women with known or suspected carcinoma of the breast.

 5. People with known or suspected estrogen-dependent neoplasia.